 |● A data-led reporting tool, updated annually, that gives users country and global highlights

 ● Audiences can create customised views, comparing global data to country-specific responses, or country to country

 ● Data filters for sector and company size breakdowns provide even greater customisation and combines with easy navigation.

 Research shows that visual storytelling helps brands to stand out in their audiences’ minds.
 According to this infographic from HubSpot, 80% of people remember things they see or experience, compared to 20% of what they read and just 10% of what they hear.

 Your thought leadership is far more likely to have an impact if it has a strong narrative.
 And if it provides audiences with an immersive experience, it will deepen their engagement and build emotional connections.

-Interactive stories do not just provide a richer experience for your clients and prospects; they also serve as a central, story-led hub for your campaign.
+Visual storytelling tools such as interactive stories do not just provide a richer experience for your clients and prospects; they also serve as a central, story-led hub for your campaign.
 They also enable you to tell your story seamlessly, with a single immersive experience – rather than expecting audiences to piece the narrative together across multiple channels and assets.